EMOVA: Empowering Language Models to See, Hear and Speak with Vivid Emotions: Experiments

-\paragraph{Comparison with SOTA VLLMs.} As an omni-modal model, \textbf{\names} achieves comparable performance with state-of-the-art open-sourced VLLMs across multiple benchmarks.
-Specifically, our \textbf{\names} outperforms both InternVL2 and LLaVA-OV on MMBench, SEED-Image, TextVQA, and OCRBench consistently, while demonstrating exceptional proficiency in solving math problems requiring precise visual content interpretation. \textbf{\names} achieves a 2.8\% improvement on MathVista compared with InternVL2 and 1.6\% higher score on Mathverse compared to LLaVA-OneVision.
+\paragraph{Comparison with SOTA VLLMs.} As an omni-modal model, \textbf{\names} obtains comparable performance with the state-of-the-art VLLMs on multiple vision-language benchmarks, while showing superior proficiency in solving math problems needing precise visual content interpretation.
+Our \textbf{\names-7B} surpasses GPT-4V by +7.3 on MathVerse, and our \textbf{\names-72B} exceeds GPT-4o by +6.1 on MathVista.
+On \textbf{11 out of the 15} benchmarks, our \textbf{\names} outperforms both GPT-4o/4V and Gemini Pro 1.5, providing a powerful open-sourced alternative.